espruino/Espruino/README_Building.md

 ## Virtual Machines under Windows and MacOS

 The easiest solution for a Virtual Machine for Windows and MacOS is [VirtualBox](https://www.virtualbox.org/).
-A really easy way to provision, ie setup the system for developement, is [Vagrant](https://www.vagrantup.com).
+A really easy way to provision, ie setup the system for development, is [Vagrant](https://www.vagrantup.com).

 Note: